 Hole in The wall (*DI): 150 USD

-* DE: Zero experience – DB: Beginners – DI: Intermediate
+* DE: No experience – DB: Beginners – DI: Intermediate

 Pick up: Dive Operator’s Office